Worthington Trophy

 The Worthington Trophy is a Canadian military award.
 It was awarded annually to the best reserve armoured unit in the Canadian Land Forces.
 It is named after Major-General F. F. Worthington, known as Fighting Frank – "The Father of the Royal Canadian Armoured Corps".

 Of its origins, Sean Maloney stated:

 Another mechanism created to generate closer contact between the regular regiments and the Militia was the Worthington Trophy recce competition.
 Militia regiments from across the country participated by sending a troop.
 The winning regiment of the competition then sent that troop to train with a regular regiment's recce squadron.
 This allowed Militia regiments to gain some expertise with Lynx vehicles and their armament.
 In later years, the Worthington Trophy winners completed their training on Lynx and were then flown to West Germany to augment 4 CMBG's recce squadron during FALLEX.

 The competition and award was not given out on a regular annual basis, and there have been some gaps in the timeline, especially recently.
-After a long gap, the Royal Canadian Armour Corps School reintroduced the competition (now called the Worthington Challenge) in 2012 and it is now for regular force units.
-Although the origin for this event was a tank gunnery concentration, the scope was widened to include the 25mm platform and allow non-armoured units to participate.
-The concentration was broken into two categories: Leopard 1 C2 (105mm) and LAV III (25mm).
+After a long gap, the Royal Canadian Armoured Corps School reintroduced the competition (now called the Worthington Challenge) in 2012 and it is now for regular force units.
+Although the origin for this event was a tank gunnery concentration, the scope was widened to include the 25 mm platform and allow non-armoured units to participate.
+The concentration was broken into two categories: Leopard 1 C2 (105 mm) and LAV III (25 mm).
 The original trophy design, being a large silver Centurion tank has been replaced with a likeness of a Leopard 1.

-The 8th Canadian Hussars (Princess Louise's) have won the trophy 8 times, the most of any Canadian Armoured Regiment.
+The 8th Canadian Hussars (Princess Louise's) have won the trophy 8 times, the most of any Canadian armoured regiment.

 Tank units from the US Army have participated, specifically in 2001 and 2014.

 2014

-The Royal Canadian Armour Corps School (RCACS) successfully concluded its 3rd annual Exercise Worthington Challenge in Gagetown, N.B. in October 2014.
+The Royal Canadian Armoured Corps School (RCACS) successfully concluded its 3rd annual Exercise Worthington Challenge in Gagetown, New Brunswick, in October 2014.

 The US Army 3rd Squadron, 1st Cavalry Regiment, 3rd Armored Brigade Combat Team, 3rd Infantry Division (United States), sent two M1A2 crews and two M2A3 crews in 2014.

 2015

-Ex Worthington 15 was held at CFB Gagetown in September.
+Exercise Worthington 15 was held at CFB Gagetown in September.